Goal-Reaching Trajectory Design Near Danger with Piecewise Affine Reach-avoid Computation: Experiments

 \subsubsection{Hypothesis}

-We anticipate that PARC will always safely find a way to reach the goal since we know the narrow gap is large enough to do so, and PARC's primary source of conservativeness is its tracking error estimation (which is identical to that of RTD).
-We anticipate that RTD will reach the goal much less often because it suffers an additional course of conservativeness from using an approximate method to compute the reachable set of its planning model.
+We anticipated that PARC would safely find ways to reach the goal more often, as its primary source of conservativeness is its tracking error estimation (which is identical to that of RTD).
+We anticipated that RTD would reach the goal much less often because it suffers an additional source of conservativeness from using a polynomial planning model with zonotopic reachable sets.